tableau/connector-plugin-sdk/docs/dialect.md

 - __date-function element__
 The <span style="font-family: courier new">date-function</span> element is a specialized variant of <span style="font-family: courier new">function</span>.
 In addition to the base formula, you can specify one or more datepart formulas, which are used instead of the generic formula when available.
-The function <span style="font-family: courier new">name</span> must be one of these: DATEADD, DATEDIFF, DATEFORMAT, DATENAME, DATEPARSE, DATEPART, DATETRUNC.
+The function <span style="font-family: courier new">name</span> must be one of these: DATEADD, DATEDIFF, DATENAME, DATEPARSE, DATEPART, DATETRUNC.

   - __DATEPART without custom start of week__

     ```xml
         ...
         <date-function name='DATEPART' return-type='int'>